-It can occur when the pumping chambers of your heart have stiffened and can no longer fill with enough blood between beats.
-It can also happen when your heart muscles have become too damaged or weak to sufficiently pump blood through your body.
+It can occur when the pumping chambers of your heart have stiffened and can no longer fill with enough blood, causing backflow.
+It can also happen when your heart muscles have become too weak to pump blood through your body sufficiently.

 Heart failure can affect either or both sides of your heart.
 In many cases, heart failure begins with the left ventricle, which is your heart’s main pumping chamber.